freshlysqueezedgames/hermes/README.md

 5. Returned event state is the culmination of all matching reducers for an action path, regardless of when they are triggered
 6. You Subscribe to events, not actions
 7. You can declare as many events as you like inside your reducers
+8. Hermes is child-first.
+Meaning it will reduce at the bottom-most nodes and then iterate up their path back towards the root.

 ## Hermes Class